 - The structure and history of the Internal Revenue Code, as amended, and the general subject of the revenue laws and the interpretation placed thereon by the Court in leading cases.

 - The constitutional and general substantive law applicable to such Tax Court cases.
-Specifically, notable published Opinions (about these cases), written by members of the Tax Court Judiciary, September 2019 thru August 2020.
+Specifically, notable published Opinions (about these cases), written 12 months by members of the Tax Court Judiciary.
 These opinions are important to know in order to be successful on the November 2020 Exam.

 - Test-taking Tips

 We also offer a Live Federal Bar Review Program® at the Harvard Faculty Club on the Campus of Harvard University, and moderated by U.S. Tax Court Judge and Teaching Faculty and Staff.
 Tentatively scheduled for 3 days/2 nights during October 2020.
 This program requires you to travel to Cambridge MA (Boston Area) via auto-rail-air and spend two over-night stays on or near campus.
 It cost $4,995 and runs intensively for 3 days.
-Accommodations are limited (9 bedrooms at HFC) and all meals are included.
-In the event of overflow, nearby hotels will accommodate our guests who should still take their meals at HFC.
+Accommodations and meals are included.

 Mon - Fri: 09:00 AM - 05:00 PM